-I'm looking forward to a quiet August as July - always the best month to be in the French countryside - has been surprisingly fast-paced.
-A month of social activities - fetes, barbecues, outdoor concerts and bals populaires (aka outdoor discos) - culminated in my book signing on Thursday and launch party at La Grande Galerie in Civray last night.
+I'm looking forward to a quiet August, as July - always the best month to be in the French countryside - has been surprisingly fast-paced.
+A month of social activities - fetes, barbecues, outdoor concerts and bals populaires (aka outdoor discos) - culminated in my signing at Christies bookshop on Thursday and launch party at La Grande Galerie in Civray last night.

-I was worried that no-one would show up for the signing and I would be left with a pile of books, twiddling my thumbs and feeling like a prize idiot - every author's nightmare.
-In fact, Christies bookshop was packed all morning, both with friends who dropped in to show support (including Martine, Marie Cécile and Debbie - aka 'the Anché possé) and many people - all of them charming - who had seen the article 'Love, Lipstick and Line Dancing' in the July edition of The French Paper.
+I was worried that no-one would show up and I would be left twiddling my thumbs, with a pile of books - every author's nightmare.
+In fact, the local bookshop was packed all morning, both with friends who dropped in to show support and many people who had seen the article 'Love, Lipstick and Line Dancing' in the July edition of The French Paper.

 The event would not have been so much fun and so successful however, without a little help from a few key people: Frances who helped to make the canapés; Kevin who manned the bar brilliantly (ex RAF, therefore very good on organisation) with help from David; Jacqui who lent a helping hand on several fronts, including serving the canapés with impeccable timing; and Martine, who also provided the fabulous bunch of flowers from her mother's garden for my signing table.